michaelsergio/nasm-instruction-set/interrupts.md

 C:\emu8086\vdrive\a\

-Note: DOS file system limits the file and directory names to 8 characters, extension is limited to 3 characters;
-example of a valid file name: myfile.txt (file name = 6 chars, extension - 3
-chars). extension is written after the dot, no other dots are allowed.
+Note: DOS file system limits the file and directory names to 8 characters, extension is limited to 3 characters example of a valid file name: myfile.txt (file name = 6 chars, extension - 3 chars). extension is written after the dot, no other dots are allowed.